Survivor's Allowance / Pension

 Along with your claim form, we'll need the following:

-- birth certificates for any dependent children (Social Security will confirm whether you will need to send these in)
+birth certificates for any dependent children (Customer and Local Services will confirm whether you will need to send these in)

 If you don't have immediate access to these certificates, you can send in your claim form anyway as you may lose some of the benefit by delaying your application.